Youngkin's plan to ban race discussions and mask mandates won't help Virginia students

 “60% of our students don’t meet national proficiency standards, including over 70% of Latino students, and over 80% of black students, failing to meet standard on the math NAEP tests,” Youngkin told members of the Virginia Senate and House of Delegates.

 “Starting now we’re ending the accountability shell games intended to make us feel good but amount to the often stated ‘soft bigotry of low expectations.’
-Let’s stop cheating our kids.
-On this we should join arms and purpose together so that when our time here is done, we’ll collectively have raised education standards from the lowest to the highest in the nation.”
+Let’s stop cheating our kids.”

 Youngkin went on to push for $150 million to open 20 new charter schools.
 Charter schools are a staple of conservative theory which says privatizing government programs makes them more effective.
 Critics say charter schools drain tax dollars to fund private schools and leave already struggling public schools worse off.